-To date, the study of Mizrahi and Sephardic Jewish heritage, Jewish multiculturalism, and the ethnic diversity of the Jewish people has not been integrated as a regular component of Jewish education in the USA nor in Israel.
-Despite the fact that over 50% of Israeli Jews and roughly 20% of American Jews are Mizrahi and Sephardic most Jewish Day Schools and history teachers are ill-prepared to teach on the subject.
+To date, the study of Mizrahi and Sephardic Jewish heritage, Jewish multiculturalism, and the ethnic diversity of the Jewish people has not been integrated as a regular component of Jewish day schools, despite the fact that 50% of Israeli Jews and roughly 20% of American Jews identify as Mizrahi and Sephardic.
 As North America’s Jewish community becomes more diverse, it is essential that our Jewish schools receive high-level content and support to begin fully integrating Jewish Multiculturalism and Mizrahi Heritage Studies into their regular Jewish history surveys, curriculum, and school activities.

 Incorporating modulated Jewish Multiculturalism and Mizrahi Heritage Studies into Jewish Day Schools will broaden and strengthen students’ knowledge, understanding and language around issues of Jewish diversity, Jewish and Middle Eastern demographics and values, and contemporary Jewish identities and experiences.
 It will teach on the vibrant Jewish rituals and traditions of tolerance, inclusivity, and spiritual flexibility which are core components of Sephardic and Mizrahi heritage.
 Regardless of family background, all students, but particularly those who identify as the “other”, will be given a safe classroom space to explore and share their Jewish identities and backgrounds.

 Around the Middle Eastern Jewish World Provides students with an overview of Sephardic and Middle Eastern Jewry.
 Students will understand how Sephardic and Mizrahi Jews came to exist as groups and will learn cultural and ethnic indicators of these groups.